Auto Note Importer

 Common Issues:

-• No fields showing: Check PAT permissions and base/table selection
+• No fields showing: re-check token permissions and base/table selection

-• Sync fails: Verify network connection and Airtable credentials
+• Sync fails: verify network connection and credentials

-• File naming errors: Ensure selected field type is supported
+• File naming errors: confirm the selected field type is supported (per-provider whitelist)

-• Missing subfolders: Check subfolder field value isn't empty
+• Missing subfolders: check the subfolder field value isn't empty

 ☕ Support